 Inactive vaccinations, like the injected flu vaccine, are safe.

-Do I need a blue steroid card?
+Do I need to carry a steroid card?

-The card is usually blue and the size of a credit card so it fits into your wallet or purse.
+The card is the size of a credit card so it fits into your wallet or purse.
 It gives advice on how you can reduce the risks of side effects.
 It also gives details of your doctor, how much hydrocortisone you take and how long your treatment will last for.

 If you need any medical or dental treatment, show your steroid card to the doctor or dentist.

 If you have been diagnosed with adrenal insufficiency you will also need to carry a steroid emergency card.
 If you need emergency treatment, this will tell medical staff about your condition and how to treat you.

 There is no clear evidence that hydrocortisone tablets will affect the fertility of men or women.